GoogleCloudPlatform/marketing-analytics-jumpstart-dataform/README.md

-# Marketing Data Engine Processing
+# Marketing Analytics Jumpstart Dataform

 ## Overview
 This Dataform project processes various marketing data sources and creates a Marketing Data Store (MDS) to be used in several use cases: